-13. If the repair, maintenance or replacement activity changes the location of the stabilization or alters any dimension of the stabilization by more than 10 percent, it shall be treated as a new stabilization and the City may require mitigation in accordance with this Program.
-14. Replacement structures should be designed, located, sized, and constructed to assure no net loss of ecological functions.
-15. Soft shoreline stabilization measures that provide restoration of shoreline ecological functions may be permitted waterward of the ordinary high-water mark.
+132. Existing hard, hybrid or soft structural stabilization may be repaired, maintained and replaced if there is a demonstrated need to protect an existing primary structure from erosion caused by currents, tidal action and/or waves.
+If the repair, maintenance or replacement activity changes the location of the stabilization or alters any dimension of the stabilization by more than 10 percent, it shall be treated as a new stabilization and the City may require mitigation in accordance with this Program.

+14a.
+R~~The~~ replacement structures should be designed, located, sized, and constructed to assure no net loss of ecological functions.

+15e. -Soft shoreline stabilization measures that provide restoration of shoreline ecological functions may be permitted waterward of the ordinary high-water mark.